-- Mindful Magazine has an article here describing one approach, together with an audio.
+- Mindful Magazine has an article and audio here on one method of walking mindfully.

 I walk with beauty before me.
 I walk with beauty behind me.